 Staples is part of a global brand family.
 Today, Staples is the largest company in the industry, serving customers in five continents.
 In Europe, Staples has wholly-owned operations across 21 countries and work with Alliance Partners in a further 9 markets.

-- Needed a simple way to have a genuine dialogue with customers, solve customer issues, and ultimately validate that their brand is one that customers connect with and trust.
+They needed a simple way to have a genuine dialogue with customers, solve customer issues, and ultimately validate that their brand is one that customers connect with, and trust.

 Across Europe, Staples’ customer service reps log-in daily to the Trustpilot platform to reply to reviews, connecting Staples with customers on a personal level that was previously impossible.

 Staples also uses reviews to detect customer issues.
-They strive to respond to all 1 and 2-star reviews within two hours.
+They strive to respond to all 1 and 2-star reviews within a few hours.
 After replying, customer service agents follow-up with each customer complaint offline, to both resolve customer concerns and retain loyal customers.

 Staples recognized what a critical role reviews play when customers are trying to decide where to buy office supplies.
 To maintain its premium position in the online retail space, Staples needed reviews to be readily available to consumers via various channels to keep them moving through the purchase funnel.
 Here are a few of the different ways Staples does this:

 As Staples is a household name, prospective customers often come directly to their site to do research before purchasing.
-Staples displays their third party verified reviews on their homepage to boost consumer confidence in Staples, whether buying online or in-store.
+Staples displays their third-party verified reviews on their homepage to boost consumer confidence in the brand, whether consumers are buying online or in-store.

-By amassing reviews on Staples’ dedicated Trustpilot pages, these pages started to rank in organic search for keywords like “Staples reviews” or “Staples UK” – terms often searched by prospective customers when considering buying from Staples.
+By amassing reviews on Trustpilot, Staples ranks in organic search for keywords like “Staples reviews” or “Staples UK” – terms often searched by prospective customers when considering buying from Staples.

 To boost their social media presence, Staples integrated Trustpilot reviews on their Facebook page, another common channel that prospective customers reference before purchasing.